Politics of Turkmenistan: Political background

 After 69 years as part of the Soviet Union (including 67 years as a union republic), Turkmenistan declared its independence on 27 October 1991.

 President for life Saparmurat Niyazov, a former bureaucrat of the Communist Party of the Soviet Union, ruled Turkmenistan from 1985, when he became head of the Communist Party of the Turkmen SSR, until his death in 2006.
 He ruled with totalitarian control over the country after the dissolution of the Soviet Union.
 On 28 December 1999 the Mejlis (parliament) declared Niyazov President for Life.
 (The Mejlis itself had taken office only a week earlier in elections that included only candidates hand-picked by President Niyazov; no opposition candidates were allowed.)

 Prior to 2008, the authorities permitted only a single political party, the Democratic Party of Turkmenistan.
 Political gatherings are illegal unless government sanctioned.

 All citizens must carry internal passports, noting place of residence—a practice carried over from the Soviet era.
 Movement into and out of the country, as well as within its borders, is difficult.
 Turkmenistan is dominated by a pervasive cult of personality extolling the late president Niyazov as Türkmenbaşy ("Head Turkmen"), a title he assumed in 1993.
 His face adorned many everyday objects, from banknotes to bottles of vodka.
 The logo of Turkmen national television was his profile.
 The two books he wrote were mandatory reading in schools, and public servants were quizzed yearly about their knowledge of their contents.
 They were also common in shops and homes.
 Many institutions were named after Niyazov's mother.
 All watches and clocks made had to bear his portrait printed on the dial-face.
 A giant 15-meter (50 ft) tall gold-plated statue of Niyazov stood on a rotating pedestal in Ashgabat, so it would always face the sun and shine light onto the city.

-A slogan popular in Turkmen propaganda was "Halk!
-Watan!
-Türkmenbashy!" ("People!
-Motherland!
-Head of Turkmen!").
+A slogan popular in Turkmen propaganda was "Halk, Watan, Türkmenbaşy!" ("People, Motherland, Head of Turkmen!").
 Niyazov renamed the days of the week after members of his family and wrote the new Turkmen national anthem/oath himself.